pobeng/pobeng.github.io/_posts/2014-12-19-end-of-1a-reflections.md

 layout: post
 title: End of 1A Reflections
 permalink: end-of-1a-reflections
+description: I am truly having the time of my life.
+It’s been one heck of a term, and I’m glad it’s finally over.
+I’m looking forward to spending a nice Winter Break.
+keywords: Waterloo, engineering, 1A, fun
 ---

 >I know I’ve said this a million times already, but time flies in university.
 I remember after the second week of school, I was calculating what 2 divided by 13 was in my head.
 The answer?
 15% of the way through 1A.
 I still find it hard to believe how that was three whole months ago.